nobabar/Monte-Carlo-HP-Protein-Folding/README.md

-# Monte-Carlo algorithm for protein folding in the HP model
+# Monte Carlo algorithm for protein folding in the HP model

 ## Setup your environment